aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 EDMA driver source code is distributed with AWS FPGA HDK and SDK.

-[EDMA Installation Guide](./edma_install.md) provides detailed guidelines how to compile, install and trouble shoot EDMA instalation.
+[EDMA Installation Guide](./edma_install.md) provides detailed guidelines how to compile, install and troubleshoot EDMA installation.

 ** NOTE: Usage of EDMA is not mandatory, and AWS FPGA provides memory-mapped PCIe address space for direct communication between CPU and FPGA. **

-For a complete description of the various CPU to FPGA communication options and various options available for the programmer, please review the [Programmers' View](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Programmers_View.md).
+For a complete description of the different CPU to FPGA communication options and various options available for the programmer, please review the [Programmers' View](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Programmers_View.md).

 # Quick Example

-Before diving into the detail specification of the EDMA, here’s a short intuitive example how the developer could use the EDMA in a process:
+Before diving into the detail specification of the EDMA, here’s a short, intuitive example how the developer could use the EDMA in a process:

-The Program below will uses standard linux system call open() to  create a file descriptor (fd), mapping to a pair of EDMA queues (one for read and one for write).
+The Program below will use standard Linux system call open() to create a file descriptor (fd), mapping to a pair of EDMA queues (one for read() and one for write()).

 ```